tzhazuma/Diffstormer/README.md

 # Diffstormer
- Combined diffusion LDM with Restormer/SwinIR/VIT/Resnet/CNN for imaging restoration
+ Combined controlled LDM (CLDM) with Restormer/SwinIR/SCUnet/VIT/Resnet/CNN for imaging restoration
  ###
- Still under construction
+ A enhanced version (multi stage 1 model) of DiffBIR Still under construction
  ***
 A modified version of code of the Paper:
 ***
 ## MoCo-Diff: Adaptive Conditional Prior on Diffusion Network for MRI Motion Correction
 https://doi.org/10.1007/978-3-031-72089-5_39